 Fighting an insurance company’s decision to classify a condition as subject to this provision can be a costly and long process, and can turn into an expensive war of attrition that can often end in litigation.
 For these reasons, these types of claims must be handled with care from the start and require the assistance of a supportive doctor to properly document and treat the condition.

-When purchasing a policy, it is important to watch out for subjective symptom condition limitation provisions.
-Always be sure to read your policy or potential policy carefully so that you understand the scope of the your protection.
+When purchasing a disability insurance policy, it is important to watch out for subjective symptom condition limitation provisions.
+Always be sure to read your disability insurance policy or potential policy carefully so that you understand the scope of the your protection.

 What Types of “Other Income” Can Be Offset?